Tinkerforge/doc/en/source/Kits/CameraSlider/Construction.rst

   outwards.
 * Put the MakerBeam-clamp assembly back into the bottom of the cart onto the four 12mm bolts and loop the belt around the drive and the idler pulley.
+  Ensure that the part with the threaded holes faces down on both pulleys.

 .. image:: /Images/Kits/kit_camera_slider_step40_350.jpg
    :scale: 100 %